Progressive Conservative Association of Nova Scotia

-The Progressive Conservative Party of Nova Scotia (formerly Progressive Conservative Association of Nova Scotia), is a moderate political party in Nova Scotia, Canada.
+The Progressive Conservative Association of Nova Scotia, more commonly known as the Progressive Conservative Party of Nova Scotia, is a political party in Nova Scotia, Canada.
 Like most conservative parties in Atlantic Canada, it has been historically associated with the Red Tory faction of Canadian conservatism.
 The party is currently led by Pictou East MLA Tim Houston.
 The party won a majority government in the 2021 provincial election.
+He called a snap election in 2024, increasing his party's majority mandate.
+The Progressive Conservative Party of Nova Scotia and the Conservative Party of Canada are two separate entities.